 - COMM 350 Practices of Cultural Studies

-- Six additional courses approved by a faculty advisor (appointed by director in consultation with student)
+- Seven additional courses approved by a faculty advisor (appointed by director in consultation with student)

 Students are required to take classes in at least three departments.
 No more than four courses (12 hours) in the same department may count toward the major.
 A student should strengthen his or her course of study by choosing Approaches, Connections, and elective courses that complement courses in cultural studies.

 Students with an overall grade point average of 3.3 or above and a grade point average of 3.3 or above in cultural studies courses are encouraged to undertake an honors thesis project during the senior year for a total of six credit hours (COMM 691H and 692H).
 These hours will be in addition to the 24 hours (eight courses) minimally required for the major.